AER-cmd/Exploring-Datasets/README.md

 # Exploring-Datasets

+I created this project to learn and maybe help others who are learning and is still in progress, so feel free to correct any mistakes or report issues because; The only real mistake is the one from which we learn nothing !!

 # Attributions

 This work has made use of data from the European Space Agency (ESA) mission Gaia (https://www.cosmos.esa.int/gaia), processed by the Gaia Data Processing and Analysis Consortium (DPAC, https://www.cosmos.esa.int/web/gaia/dpac/consortium).
 Funding for the DPAC has been provided by national institutions, in particular the institutions participating in the Gaia Multilateral Agreement.